HL7/davinci-pdex-plan-net/fsh/ig-data/input/pagecontent/index.md

 <h4>Relation to US Core and other IGs</h4>

-This implementation guide was written for a US audience and profiles resources from the R4 version of the US Core IG, where available (Practitioner, Organization and Location), and otherwise from R4 (OrganizationAffiliation, PractitionerRole, HealthCareService, Endpoint).
+This implementation guide was written for a US audience and profiles resources from <a href="http://hl7.org/fhir/us/core/STU3.1/">US Core STU 3.1</a>, where available (Practitioner, Organization and Location), and otherwise from R4 (OrganizationAffiliation, PractitionerRole, HealthCareService, Endpoint).
 The PractitionerRole profile from US Core was not used because it is over-constrained for use in a Provider Directory based on Payer information.
-Alignment with VhDir is maintained by using extensions and value sets from VhDir where possible, or adapting their content when direct usage is not possible.
+Alignment with VhDir is maintained by adapting VhDir content, where possible.

 <h4>Disclaimers and Assumptions</h4>